Name:

 Segment:3 Instruments and Positioning.

+being careful not to injure the lung underneath.
 Place the Finochietto retractor so that the handle is positioned inferiorly to allow for extension of the thoracotomy incision to a clamshell incision, should the situation arise.
 However, when opening the retractor, be careful not to catch the axillary skin in the ratchets.
 Upon entry of the left chest, right mainstem intubation is helpful for exposure.

 The lung is retracted superiorly to expose the heart and pericardium.
 At this point, note the location of the phrenic nerve.
 In the presence of tamponade, the pericardium will need to be entered using the scalpel.
 Once entered, the incision on the pericardium is extended superiorly and inferiorly using scissors, being careful to stay anterior to the phrenic nerve.